BCDevOps/developer-experience/docs/Onboarding.md

+---
+description: Learn how to get started with the Openshift platform
+tags:
+- platform services
+- alignment
+- new project set
+- new namespace set
+- provisioning
+- start
+- new
+---
 ## Onboarding to the Platform

 Whether you have a team or not, the first step in your journey to delivering apps in the platform is a 30 minute in-person (or online)